go-bears/essay-feedback-aiedu/README.md

 # MAGIC AES

 To run inference on a single model (baseline)
-`modal run --detach -m src.inference --backend=vllm --baseline`
+`modal run --detach -m src.inference --baseline`

 To run inference with 5 agents and orchestrator
-`modal run --detach -m src.inference --backend=vllm --orchestration`
+`modal run --detach -m src.inference --orchestration`

 To run both at the same time
-`modal run --detach -m src.inference --backend=vllm --orchestration --baseline`
+`modal run --detach -m src.inference --orchestration --baseline`

+Using all arguments
+`modal run --detach -m src.inference --orchestration --baseline --arguments --judge --model=google/gemma-3-12b-it`

 All the prompts used are found in `common.py` and are separated in classes
 - `GREGeneralGraderPrompts` has the prompts for the baseline model (single agent)